Skip to Content

 Sweet Eats Adventure Farm

-Georgetown, a popular suburb just north of the city, is where you’ll Sweet Eats Adventure Farm, a working fruit farm open year-round, sets up shop.
-Sweet Eats proudly welcomes guests to its Fall Festival every day from 9 a.m.-6 p.m. from September 21 through November 8 (and they offer extended hours in October to accommodate those of us who want to celebrate Halloween all month long).
+Georgetown, a popular suburb just north of Austin, is home to Sweet Eats Adventure Farm, a working fruit farm open year-round.
+Each fall, the farm hosts its annual Fall Festival, welcoming guests daily from 9 a.m. to 6 p.m., Sept.
+20 through Nov.
+7 — with extended hours in October for those who like to celebrate Halloween all month long.

-Weekday tickets cost $24.95 at the door or $19.95 online, and weekends are slightly higher priced ($26.95 at the door, $21.95 in advance).
-Kids under 2 are admitted for free, and admission includes autumn activites on a large scale, like a 4.5-acre corn maze, a 2-acre pumpkin patch, obstacle courses, a petting zoo, pony rides, and far more.
-Food trucks are available to keep attendees nourished, and you’re welcome to buy pumpkins to bring home at a rate of 85 cents per pound.
+Weekday tickets are $24.95 at the door or $19.95 online, while weekend admission is $26.95 at the door and $21.95 in advance.
+Children under 2 get in free.
+Admission covers large-scale autumn activities, including a 4.5-acre corn maze, a 2-acre pumpkin patch, obstacle courses, a petting zoo, pony rides and more.
+Food trucks are on-site, and pumpkins are available to purchase at 85 cents per pound.

 Jenschke Orchards